Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

 Jaylen Brown vs. the Heat